istepaniuk/istepaniuk-com/_posts/2014-12-28-something-is-terribly-wrong-with-wordpress.md

   - Idle
 ---

-### WARNING: This is just a rant, and you should probably not read it.
+### WARNING: This is just a rant, probably you should not read it.

 This 2014 was a year of many changes, new company, new country, new house, all excellent excuses to stop writting posts!
 Lately, for these and other reasons I was not finding a lot of oportunities to write here.
 To make it even worse, every time I logged into my wordpress admin interface to write a draft or post, I remembered how hard Wordpress sucks.
 Really.

 Some years ago I decided to start blogging and went with Wordpress.
 It was the obvious choice, popular, and very easy to install and use.
 The problem is that what you get from **Wordpress out of the box is not good enough**, at least if you are anywhere close to serious about it.

 As soon as you go online the spam will start pouring down.
-The built-in comment system can drive you crazy when you have 1 real comment for every 1000, but that's easy, just spend half a day trying plugins until you find the one that does not cost you an eye and actually filters something.
+The built-in comment system can drive you crazy when you have 1 real comment for every 5000, but that's easy, just spend half a day trying plugins until you find the one that does not cost you an eye and actually filters something.

 The same goes for social buttons, analytics, your twitter card, <strike>google authorship</strike>,... **Plugin magic!**.
 Do you want to add some code snippets to your posts?
 No problem, 3 or 4 plugins latter you will find something that does not completely destroy the theme or brings the whole server down.